Cherushii

 Chelsea Faith Dolan, better known by her stage name Cherushii (September 14, 1983 - December 2, 2016), was an American electronic music producer, DJ, live performer, and radio host based in San Francisco.

-Dolan was one of 36 victims of a fire that broke out at an underground venue and artist collective in Oakland, California commonly referred to as the Ghost Ship warehouse on December 2, 2016.
+Dolan was one of 36 victims of a fire that broke out at an underground venue and artist collective in Oakland, California called the Ghost Ship warehouse on December 2, 2016.

 Biography

 Cherushii was born Chelsea Faith Dolan on September 14, 1983.
-She grew up in Marin County, California, and began playing music around the age of 6, when she was gifted a Casio keyboard.
-She was classically trained at the San Francisco Conservatory of Music as a teenager.
+She grew up in Marin County, California.
+She began playing music around the age of 6, when she was gifted a Casio keyboard.
+Cherushii was classically trained at the San Francisco Conservatory of Music as a teenager.
 After years of written correspondence with Japanese pen pals Chelsea traveled to Japan, where she adopted the moniker Cherushii because it was easier to pronounce than her name.

 Her introduction to electronic music at raves in the early 2000s set the path for her career as an electronic musician.
 Cherushii was a champion of women in electronic music and recognized their contributions as a source of influence in a field that often lacks recognition for women.
 In an interview with the Chicago Reader about the influence of Detroit DJ and producer Kelli Hand (aka K-Hand) Cherushii said "I deeply admire her for all the work she's done, and yet her lack of recognition is so discouraging.
 In a culture as supposedly forward-thinking as electronic music, women are still so often invisible."

 From January 2014 to December 2016 Cherushii was host of radio shows on UC Berkeley's community radio station KALX, where she devoted sets to Italo Disco, Detroit techno, or contemporaries in the local electronic music scene such as David Last and Roche.
 In August 2015 Cherushii co-founded a dance music night called Run the Length of Your Wildness to provide a space for local electronic musicians to showcase their music.